Last updated on

 On average, 306.4 billion emails are sent every year.
-Out of all emails, 50% of these emails go into the recipient's spam folder.
+Out of all emails, 50% go into the recipient's spam folder (techjury.net).
 That is, 50% of recipients never get the email as intended.
-For email marketers, inbox placement is extremely important.
+For email marketers, inbox placement is critical.
 Successful email placement means a high email deliverability rate, while unsuccessful email placement can mean a low email deliverability rate.

-Maintaining a good deliverability rate is crucial because it can save the sender from being blacklisted as a spammer by the internet service provider (ISP).
+Maintaining a reasonable deliverability rate is crucial because it can save the sender from being blacklisted as a spammer by the internet service provider (ISP).
 Apart from that, a good email deliverability rate helps keep conversion rates high.
-Also, low email deliverability rates are detrimental to marketing and sales efforts
+Also, low email deliverability rates are detrimental to marketing and sales efforts.

 What can you do to keep your emails from ending up in the dreaded spam folder as an email marketer?
-What are the industry best practices that you can use to keep your email deliverability rate high?
+What industry best practices can you use to keep your email deliverability rate high?
 This guide will answer all of your questions.